Apollys/PoEDynamicLootFilter/Readme.md

    (for example, if it's a cheap div card, I could raise the minimum shown div card tier threshold), or I can use DLF's built-in rule-matcher to automatically detect and hide the rule that matches a given item.

-## What setup is required?
+## DLF Requirements

 PoE DLF has minimal requirements and setup to make it as widely accessible as possible.
 You need the following:
  * A **loot filter created from [Filterblade](https://www.filterblade.xyz/)** - using a builtin filter (e.g. Neversink Stable - Strict) is totally fine!
-   In fact, the less you've moved things around or created custom rules in Filterblade, the better (visual style changes are always okay though)
+   In fact, the less you've moved things around or created custom rules in FilterBlade, the better (visual style changes are always okay though)
  * **[Autohotkey](https://www.autohotkey.com/)** - if you're playing PoE and don't have this already, you really should
  * **[Python 3](https://www.python.org/downloads/windows/)** - the version is important here, it needs to be **Python 3**
    * To verify your python is set up as required, open a command prompt and type `python`: it should launch Python 3.X)
    * No specific python packages are required, as long as Python 3 loads, you are good to go
  * **DLF config**: in your profile config file, tell DLF the path to your downloaded filter and the path to Path of Exile

-See [DLF First Time Setup Walkthrough](https://github.com/Apollys/PoEDynamicLootFilter/blob/master/Readme.md#dlf-first-time-setup-walkthrough) below for detailed instructions on getting DLF running.

-## How does it work behind the scenes?
+## Under the Hood - How Does DLF Work?

 Firstly, since we are programmatically reading, analyzing, and writing filter files, note that this is all done *locally*
  - on the user's machine - rather than online.